building hero

 • Frequency - Once a week with 1 draw per day.

-• Format - Round-robin; every team plays every other team dependant on the number of weeks available;
+• Format - Round-robins and end of season playoff; every team plays every other team dependant on the number of weeks available;

 • Who can play - Any combination under 5 Years